chriskpeterson/vuepress2/docs/writingsamples.md

 For this project I helped the team identify gaps in the information provided to customers.
 I converted a PDF setup sheet into an HTML walkthrough deliverable.

+To address usability, a broke away from the standar DITA topic-based model and created a walkthrough experience.
+Ultimately, as new solutions and supported products were added, I had to reevaluate the approach and reformat the document.
+Part of this process required that I dig deeper into DITA and learn how to add a topic to a document four times.
+Typically, this is not a recommended approach.

 [Writing sample](poly-mtr.md)

+### Poly P15 Peronal Video Bar

+Led the documentation development for the P15 personal video bar.
+This was part of a high priority campaign to provide high quality devices to for the hybrid workforce.

+As part of this program, I participated in the overall documenation strategy for the P series program.

+### Poly VideoOS Device Mode UX Copy

 ## Hewlett Packard Enterprise

 ### HPE Synergy

-For this program, I work on the start here poster (printed and shipped in the box), cabling guide, and content for each software release.
+For this program, I work on a start here poster (printed and shipped in the box), cabling guide, and content for each software release.

 [Writing sample](synergy.html)